invertase/react-native-firebase/docs/redux.md

   export default Main;
   ```

 1. Then you can use the `firebaseConnect` HOC to wrap your components.
-It helps to set listeners which gather data from Firebase and place it into redux:
+It makes it easy to set listeners which gather data from Firebase and place it into redux:

   **Home.js**
   ```js